cicada-lang/inet-cute/docs/articles/notes-about-interaction-nets.md

 # Type

-A type has a unique name and a arity.
+A type has a unique name and an arity.

 # Building nets